Corentin Moutet vs. Miomir Kecmanovic: Prediction and Match Betting Odds | Chengdu Open

 Corentin Moutet vs. Miomir Kecmanovic Trends and Insights

-- Kecmanovic defeated Benjamin Lock 6-2, 6-3 in the Round of 32 on Thursday.
+- Kecmanovic will look to stay on track after a 6-2, 6-3 victory over No. 346-ranked Benjamin Lock in the Round of 32 on Thursday.

-- In his 21 matches on hard courts over the past 12 months, Moutet has played an average of 24.9 games (22.3 in best-of-three matches).
+- Moutet has played 21 matches on hard courts over the past year, and 24.9 games per match (22.3 in best-of-three matches).

-- Moutet and Kecmanovic have matched up once dating back to 2015, in the Tennis Napoli Open Round of 16.
-Kecmanovic was victorious in that match 5-3.
+- In the lone match between Moutet and Kecmanovic dating back to 2015, in the Tennis Napoli Open Round of 16, Kecmanovic came out on top 5-3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.